 Connection types and speeds both need to be matched by your computer for the highest throughput.
-The popular connector speeds are rated as follows, but note that this is the theoretical maximum speed of the connection standard.
-Real-world transfer throughput speeds will be less (and possibly a lot less), depending on the type and quality of storage device:
+The popular connector speeds are rated as follows, but note this is the theoretical maximum speed of the connection standard.
+Real-world transfer throughput speeds will be less (and possibly a lot less), depending on the type and quality of storage device.

 - USB 2.0: 480Mbps (megabits per second), which is nominally 60MBps (megabytes per second).
 Usually uses a USB-A shape connector.